srobotta/moodle-database-presets/competencies-wheel/README.md

 <h4>dim_1</h4>
 ```

-The `dim_X` and `crit_X_Y` placeholders are exchanged for the real label of the dimension and criterium.
+The `dim_X` and `crit_X_Y` placeholders are exchanged for the real label of the dimension and criterion.
 This is done by the Javascript in the footer block after the data is loaded.
 The placeholder `[[crit_X_Y]]`
-is aready rendered by the server with the submitted value for that criterium.
+is aready rendered by the server with the submitted value for that criterion.
 That is a single number.
 The Javascript in the footer block replaces that number with the label for the competency level within
-that criterium.
+that criterion.

 <div style="margin: 0 25%;">